fbpx

 Romy was such a fabulous tour guide in Venice!
 Photo credit: Marcie Cheung

 They run scavenger hunts following in Marco Polo’s footsteps, the Doge’s Palace, and the Venice Carnival.
-Venice Kids Tours even offers self-guided DIY tours.
+Venice Kids Tours even offers self-guided DIY tours, which can be a fun way for kids to learn about the city’s history while exploring at their own pace.

 Gelateria Nico